HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 #### Launch context arrives with your `access_token`

-Once an app is authorized, the token response will include any context data the app requested and any unsolicited context data the EHR may decide to communicate.
+Once an app is authorized, the token response will include any context data the app requested and any (potentially) unsolicited context data the EHR may decide to communicate.
 For example, EHRs may use launch context to communicate UX and UI expectations to the app (see `need_patient_banner` below).